2024 Fisker Ocean

 Storage

 How’s the storage?
-Though measured at only 16.8 cubic feet of cargo room behind the rear seats, lagging the Model Y and other competitors, this space feels larger than its measurements suggest and comes with some helpful storage flexibility.
-The floor pops up to form a nice divider with hooks to keep grocery bags from sliding around, and the space is large enough to handle luggage and a set of golf clubs with ease.
+Cargo room is measured at only 16.8 cubic feet of behind the rear seats, lagging the Model Y and other competitors.
+But the space feels larger than its measurements suggest and comes with some helpful storage flexibility.
+The floor pops up to form a nice divider with hooks to keep grocery bags from sliding around.
+The space is also large enough to handle luggage and a set of golf clubs with ease.
 The rear seats also fold in a 40/20/40 configuration to store longer items.

 Range and Efficiency